nickmlacoste/Pakistani_Audits_Project/README.md

 3. \output contains LaTeX tables and other figures/plots, etc.
 4. \temp contains any log files or temporary outputs which we may want to save

+*NOTE: the .gitkeep files are placeholder files that are there so Git tracks the otherwise empty folders.
+Once we add contents to a folder, we can remove the .gitkeep file